 Here are some tips to make the best use of your CRM database:

-Modern customer is interacting with several brands at once.
+The modern customer is interacting with several brands at once.
 Getting your brand noticed requires something special.

-Personalization does just that.
 It uses basic personally identifiable information in all your outgoing communication to make your messaging more relevant to the customer.
 More detailed information can be captured in the CRM database or it can also be derived in the form of insights from existing data.

 And before you ask — yes, personalization does work!

-Genome Research by Infosys has proved that 86% of customers use personalization as an explicit factor to decide if they are going to buy.
+Genome Research by Infosys has proved that 86% of customers use personalization as an explicit factor in deciding if they are going to buy.

-For more details on this, check out this article by Grace Nasri on Digital Trends.
+For more details on this, check out this article by Digital Trends.

 On a humane level, there’s nothing more painful than seeing a client who you spent so much time acquiring leave within the first year.

 CRM can help prevent that.
-Your CRM database can help you find customers at all levels.
+Your CRM database can help you find customers at all levels:

 - Those who only waste time with complaints and service requests but are not profitable enough.

-- Those in the top tier, who spend the most with you and thus deserve your highest attention.
+- Those in the top tier, spend the most with you and thus deserve your highest attention.

 The more personalized attention you can give to your most profitable clients, the more recurring business you get from them.
-Ultimately, your customer retention rate doesn’t suffer.
+After all, upselling to existing customers is better than nurturing potential customers.

-Often we don’t keep a track of what helps us close the deal and what helps the push the lead out of the sales funnel.
+Often we don’t keep track of what helps us close the deal and what pushes the lead out of the sales funnel.

 If you are currently doing those activities that you have observed as detrimental to your sales process, stop doing them.

 Deriving sales process efficiency is simply a matter of looking through the data captured in your CRM database.
 Then do more of what works and less of what doesn’t work.